-

 movie Robin Hood may

-recall a scene when he kills four or five
+recall a scene when he kills 4 or 5 men-at-arms

 with single arrow shots, all within one